Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 # Sutton SignWriting Infrastructure Initiative

-*A presentation and handout series for infrastructure, partnership, and sustainability framing*
+*A presentation and handout series for explaining what already exists, what is at risk, and what support would help*

-This series is for materials that explain Sutton SignWriting as shared infrastructure, especially for institutional collaboration, international partnership, and long-term sustainability.
+This series is for materials that explain Sutton SignWriting as an existing system that now needs stronger long-term support, especially for institutional collaboration, international partnership, and continuity.

 At the top level, the project mission is simple:

-> give Sutton SignWriting a durable academic home so its existing standards, tools, datasets, and research pathways can be stabilized, studied, preserved, and extended
+> give Sutton SignWriting a stable academic home so its existing standards, tools, datasets, and research pathways can be maintained, studied, preserved, and extended

 It should help a reader answer four questions quickly: